StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 1. New Menu Design with Easy Access to Individual Features
 2. New Admin Bar Menu for Easier and Quicker Inventory Control
+3. New Editable Dashboard ATUM Statistics
-3. Extended Stock Central Control (New Filters)
+4. Extended Stock Central Control (New Filters)
-4. Full Control of the Stock Central View - Screen Options
+5. Full Control of the Stock Central View - Screen Options
-5. HELP Section for Easier Understanding of Stock Central's Columns
+6. HELP Section for Easier Understanding of Stock Central's Columns
-6. On and OFF Automatic Product Search Feature
+7. On and OFF Automatic Product Search Feature
-7. Grouped Products Are Included in the Stock Central Interface
+8. Grouped Products Are Included in the Stock Central Interface
-8. Variable Products within the Stock Central Interface
+9. Variable Products within the Stock Central Interface
-9. One Click SKU Edit Directly in Stock Central
+10. One Click SKU Edit Directly in Stock Central
-10. One Click Regular Price Edit Directly in Stock Central
+11. One Click Regular Price Edit Directly in Stock Central
-11. One Click Sale Price Edit Directly in Stock Central
+12. One Click Sale Price Edit Directly in Stock Central
-12. One Click Purchase Price Edit Directly in Stock Central
+13. One Click Purchase Price Edit Directly in Stock Central
-13. One Click Stock Quantity Edit Directly in Stock Central
+14. One Click Stock Quantity Edit Directly in Stock Central
-14. General Settings for the Stock Central Interface
-15. Advanced Settings for the Stock Central Interface
-16. Brand New Add-Ons Screen For Further Shop Control
-17. New Editable Dashboard ATUM Statistics
-18. Inventory Logs - Preview of all Inventory Logs
-19. ADD New Log - Inventory Logs for WooCommerce
-20. Purchase Orders - Full List of Created Purchase Orders
+15. Purchase Orders - Full List of Created Purchase Orders
-21. ADD New Purchase Order Screen - Control over your Incoming Items
+16. ADD New Purchase Order Screen - Control over your Incoming Items
+17. NEW Inbound Stock Preview - See All Yours Incoming Items
-22. Suppliers - Preview of all Created Suppliers
+18. Suppliers - Preview of all Created Suppliers
-23. ADD New Supplier - Brand New Feature with Full Supplier Details
+19. ADD New Supplier - Brand New Feature with Full Supplier Details
+20. Inventory Logs - Preview of all Inventory Logs
+21. ATUM Settings - Dark Mode
+22. ATUM Settings - Light Mode
+23. Brand New Add-Ons Screen For Further Shop Control
 24. Create Product Locations - Warehouse, Shelf, Page, etc.
-25. NEW Inbound Stock Preview - See All Yours Incoming Items

 == Changelog ==